holochain/docs-pages/src/pages/references/enable-holo.md

 ### Building and testing

-Holo provides the `holo-dev-server` binary, which simulates the Holo network locally for development. `holo-dev-server` serves a copy of Chaperone, the JavaScript library that connects the browser to the Holo network, and runs a Holochain conductor.
+Holo provides the `holo-dev-server` binary, which simulates the Holo network locally for development. `holo-dev-server` serves a copy of Chaperone, the JavaScript library that connects the browser to the Holo network and manages user keys, and runs a Holochain conductor.
 Like the real Holo network, `holo-dev-server` uses `.happ` bundles, which do not include a UI.
 (The `hc` developer tool creates both a `.happ` bundle and a `.webhapp` bundle for you.)

 To include `holo-dev-server` in your development environment, update your project's `flake.nix` file to the below, and re-enter the shell: